 There are certainly some differences from the book but not much to note.
-In the book, the action of which takes place in New York, Joe Piano's place is instead a rooming house rather than a motel with these separate cabins.
+In the book, the action of which takes place in New York, Joe Piano's place is instead a rooming house rather than a motel composed of separate cabins.
 Oh, and there is no violin case concealing the gun.
 Instead it is in a suitcase.

 We have already confronted the patzan at the chess club, which wasn't in the book, and in my opinion probably is also a play on Patsy, which was in the book.

 Patsy, in the book, and in the movie, is supposedly a real person who has sent Johnny to Joe Piano.
-Perhaps he is?
-But it's fuzzy as they roomed together in prison and Johnny talks about how Patsy is hoping for a big break.
+Perhaps he is a real person in the movie?
+But it's fuzzy.
+They roomed together in prison and Johnny talks about how Patsy is hoping for a big break.
 Just as Johnny is.
 He leaves money for Patsy with Joe but it may instead be that Patsy doesn't exist and this keeps Joe's hands clean, he never received any money from Johnny (it was for Patsy) and he doesn't even know Johnny's name.
-Just bringing up Patsy would let Joe know that Johnny's room is intended for nefarious means, so no questions and at the same time it's to receive special attention so it's not disturbed.
+Just bringing up Patsy would let Joe know that Johnny's room is intended for nefarious means, so no questions and at the same time his room is to receive special attention so it's not disturbed.
 And, again, he was never even there.
 The man with no name.

 A patsy is a fall guy.
 Someone who is deceived.
-The Online Etymology Dictionary says it's of uncertain origin but may be related to th Italizan pazzo, madman, or paccio, fool.
-Paccio must be related to Pagliacci, meaning clowns.
+The Online Etymology Dictionary says it's of uncertain origin but may be related to the Italizan pazzo, madman, or paccio, fool.
+Pacci must be related to Pagliacci, meaning clowns.

 What of patzan/patzer?
 It's a poor or amateurish chess player and may come from the German patzer, bungler, patzen, to blunder.
 A related word is potchkie.
-"To putter, tinkier; mess."
-It's given as coming from fr Yiddish fr German patschen, meaning to splash, slap.
+"To putter, tinker; mess."
+It's given as coming from from Yiddish from the German patschen, meaning to splash, slap.